 Cyber Maturity Model Certification (CMMC)

 In 2020, the Department of Defense (DoD) will mandate cyber certification (known as CMMC) for all suppliers who support DoD contracts.
 This certification will eliminate self-attestation and require an independent 3rd party certification based on five levels.
 The CMMC levels will be used as a “go” or “no go” criteria to bid on or receive contracts.
 All Defense Industrial Base (DIB) companies must comply with CMMC, not just companies handling Controlled Unclassified Information (CUI).
-Raytheon and our industry peers are working closely with the government throughout the development of the CMMC program.
+We along with our industry peers are working closely with the government throughout the development of the CMMC program.

 Suppliers can start to prepare for CMMC by ensuring their compliance to DFARS 252.204-7012 and NIST SP 800-171 and by ensuring that your suppliers are aware of the CMMC effort and encourage them to become educated on it.